RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#3/lesson#3.md

+---
-#Lesson 3: Missing cat website
+lesson_title: Missing cat website
+level: Lesson 3
+language: en
+...

+## __The Mission:__ { .intro}

-__The Mission:__ Felix the cat has gone missing.
-His owner made a poster [insert picture] to hang up in the neighboorhood, but you realise making a website means many more people can see it.
+Felix the cat has gone missing.
+His owner made a poster [insert picture] to hang up in the neighborhood, but you realise making a website means many more people can see it.

-##Step 1:
+#Step 1: { .activity}

 Make a new folder called Felix
 Make a new document called index.html and save it inside the folder called Felix